thearyadev/MSRF/README.md

 - rebuild login function
   - Better error reporting, attempt to determine what the actual problem is.
   - Support for mobile authentication is messy and causes a bunch of false errors.
 - Add upload and download button for the `accounts.sqlite` file.
+- Move to multi-threaded queue oriented execution
+- Multiple concurrent workers.
+Could cause ban, experimentation required.
+- Modify database to include:
+  - account level
+- Create Jobs for the queue
+  - Job Type #1: Exec
+    - Runs the farmer to collect points
+  - Job Type #2: Refresh Points
+    - Long-press on the points column will add this job to the queue
+    - it will refresh the point count, in case of manual changes.
+-

 ## Contributing